 No: You can’t afford what’s on the counter

 If you’re not a disciplined shopper, you might actually end up spending more than you anticipated with store credit cards, says Smith.
-And if you’re tempted to get the card to cover your extra purchases, it’s time to say no. Use these 12 tips to see if your shopping habits are getting you in trouble.
+And if you’re tempted to get the card to cover your extra purchases, it’s time to say no.

 “For example, when you are accepted for retail cards, you could believe you’re getting an additional percentage taken off so [you] have more money to play with.
 This old trick encourages many people to spend frivolously, which is exactly how the store wants you to behave.
 The more uncontrolled your attitude is about money, the more profit it will make,” she says.
 It’s just one of the many sneaky ways stores get you to spend more money.